-Whenever government structures are involved in lessons, students may become confused.
+Whenever government structures are involved in lessons, US citizens are often confused.
 There is so much information to cover, which will present many unfamiliar terms.
-When students are focused on the United States, they not only have to learn about their local government but also the state and the federal government.
-Federalism may be a tough topic to learn about but with the right lesson components, students will gain a much deeper understanding not only on what federalism is but how it works.
+Students have to learn about their local government but also the state and the federal government.
+Federalism may be a tough topic to learn about but with the right federalism lesson components, students will gain a much deeper understanding not only on what federalism is but how it works.

 What is Federalism?